Cornerstone-OnDemand/modelkit/README.md

 - **customizable** Go beyond off-the-shelf models: custom processing, heuristics, business logic, different frameworks, etc.
 - **framework agnostic** Bring your own framework to the table, and use whatever code or library you want. `modelkit` is not opinionated about how you build or train your models.
 - **organized** Version and share you ML library and artifacts with others, as a Python package or as a service.
 Let others use and evaluate your models!
-- **fast** Model predictions can be batched for speed (you define the batching logic) with minimal overhead.
 - **fast to code** Just write the prediction logic and that's it.
 No cumbersome pre or postprocessing logic, branching options, etc...
 The boilerplate code is minimal and sensible.

 ## Installation